theiothing/ESPloit/README.md

 # ESPloit
-a lightweight webserver for easly connect an ESP8266 board to wifi and mqtt with a serverless control
+A lightweight webserver for easly connect an ESP8266 board to wifi and mqtt with a serverless control

 ![](main_framework.png)
 ## Scope of Repository